Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 What’s Included and How Does it Work?:

 All course material, mentor support, exams, certificate and transcript are included.
 Upon completion of each module, you will sit for an exam, taken at a time and place of your choosing.
-You will need to nominate an appropriate Adjudicator to administer the examination and they are usually one and a half hours long.
-On satisfactory completion of all modules, exams, and practicals, you will receive your Advanced Diploma plus transcript, endorsed and issued by TQUK – Training Qualifications UK, an Ofqual Approved Awarding Organisation.
+You will need to nominate an appropriate Adjudicator to administer the examination, Exams are usually one and a half hours long.
+On satisfactory completion of all module assignments, exams, and practicals, you will receive your Advanced Diploma plus transcript, endorsed and issued by TQUK – Training Qualifications UK, an Ofqual Approved Awarding Organisation.

 How Long Will the Program Take To Complete?